mktrm/cse141L-s121/index.md

 The course offers hands-on computer architecture project aiming to familiarize students with instruction set architecture, design of processor, and control and memory systems, and I/O systems.
 This is a computer architecture project course.
 Together, we design a complete special-purpose processor from grounds up.
-I hope that you will have fun taking this course as much as I will enjoy teaching it!
+I hope that you will have fun taking this course as much as we will enjoy teaching it!

 This course is designed to run alongside [CSE 141](#).
 We expect that you are enrolled in both.